xottabi4/zoo.ticket.application/README.md

 Backlog:
 1) PR wants vouchers with discounts 10, 15, 20 % to use with tickets.
-2) Differentiate tickets to include tickets for: adults, school-age children, pre-school- aged children, seniors, students, persons with a disability.

 4) implement Visitor controller
 5) implement Ticket controller